aminabougallala/ds-remote-engine-guide/troubleshooting/podman/rootless-subuids_subgids.md

 ## Root Cause

-Rootless Podman requires specific UID/GID ranges in `/etc/subuid` and `/etc/subgid`.
+Rootless Podman requires specific UID/GID ranges in `/etc/subuid` and `/etc/subgid` for the Remote Engine container to run.

 ---